Skip to content

+Yes, cockroaches in Michigan do bite.
 And it’s gross and horrible like you’d expect.
 But they don’t bite often or in the way you’d expect.

-The fact is cockroaches rarely bite humans.
-You’re much more likely to be stung by a bee or bit by a spider than a cockroach.
-That doesn’t make getting cockroaches out of your home or office any less urgent.
+That doesn’t make getting them out of your home or office any less urgent.
 It just means you won’t have red cockroach bite marks on your skin in addition to the constant fear of a small brown oval scuttling across your kitchen floor.
-We present the sometimes disturbing answers to your questions about nature’s perfect survivor – the cockroach.

 What Do Cockroaches Eat?

 Cockroaches are omnivores in the truest sense of the word.
-They eat nearly anything from fruits to rancid meat to book bindings and wallpaper.
+They eat nearly anything, from fruits to rancid meat to book bindings and wallpaper.
 They are scavengers and opportunists who will raid any food supply they can get their grubby mandibles on.

 With so little discretion for what they ingest, cockroaches rarely bother with potentially dangerous food sources such as humans.
 Why risk biting you when they can simply dive through your garbage?
 The fact that they can survive a month or more without food also means there’s no need for them to panic if they go a day or two without dinner leftovers.